 In the increasing hands-off, automated world of business today, a bit of direct conversation goes a long way in providing a superior customer experience.
 Whenever possible, escalate customers to a direct communication channel like a phone call through various office phone systems, an in-person meeting, etc. Certain email marketing tools and CRM software can be helpful here.
 When you can escalate the conversation, you’re getting one step closer to the person each time, building rapport and allowing for more in-depth conversations about your products, services, and other concerns.

 Today, most customers already know a little bit about you when they contact you.
 It’s likely that if they’re reaching out, they’re looking for more than just the written statements online.
 Make sure you’re giving them an avenue to have a closer connection with you without them having to struggle to get in touch.
+Here’s a guide on how to find anyone’s phone number.
 By you offering to talk or meet in person, you’re making yourself easily accessible and increasing the chances of creating connections that result in a great impression of your brand.

 Lead generation is an ever-evolving art form.
 Trying new things can help you stay ahead of your competitors to reach and attract leads before they do.
 Find which of these and other strategies work best for your company as you move forward into 2020.